Search

 – Geoffrey Fox, first grade teacher

-On Wednesday night, over 40 middle school students turned Far Field into an amphitheater for our very first BDS Spring Music Showcase!
+On Wednesday night, over 40 middle school students turned Far Field into an amphitheater for our first Spring Music Showcase!
 Like our Fall Music Showcase, the night was completely student-led.
 Students chose the venue, promoted the night, helped prep and offer feedback to their peers leading up to the event, and led all tasks related to running the show.
-From setting up microphones and colorful lights, running the soundboard, designing and passing out programs, and hosting, to performing familiar and original music, our students shined.
+Our students shined from setting up microphones and colorful lights, running the soundboard, designing and passing out programs, and hosting to performing familiar and original music.
 Cheers of support for every performer created a relaxed and celebratory atmosphere for our students to proudly showcase their incredible work.
-Thank you to all who came out to support this event and our students!
+Thank you to all who supported this event and our students!
 Click here to check out a photo gallery of the show.

 – Kassie Bettinelli, music teacher